 Your reaction skills likely will not save you.

 Many times, the truck can lose control and crash.
 It always swerves right before the worst, and if you’re in that kill zone, you’re going out with it.
 So either pass the truck very fast, or lay back with enough room to avoid the truck if it has a blowout, then pass it quickly once the car in front of you moves.

 Do you see a lot of trucks on the road?
 Do yourself and your loved ones a favor.
 Avoid them whenever possible.

 Be safe out there!

-Have you or a loved one been in an injury accident?
+Have you or a loved one been in a truck accident?
 Call 1-800 MANIBOG to schedule your free consultation to discuss your case.
 Hurry, before it’s too late!